polys/git-version/README.md

 An item whose `id` is `app` (can be overridden using the `--app-id` command-line option) is required and treated as the main application.
 All other items are considered components of that application.

 If `versionTagPrefix` is specified, a `version` is computed for the component, based on the most recent git tag that starts with this prefix.
-If not specified, or a matching tag is not found, no `version` is computed.
+If no matching tag is not found, `version` won't be defined.